Quickstart with MITM proxy

 Execute the following in your terminal:

-If prefer to download the Docker Compose file via your browser, you can download it
+If you prefer to download the Docker Compose file via your browser, you can download it

 Execute the following in your terminal (where you previously downloaded the Docker Compose file):